 Spa in Laa an der Thaya (Austria)

-Laa an der Thaya, Austria – approx. 1 hour from Brno
+Laa an der Thaya, Austria – approx. 1 hour by car from Brno

 New, modern wellness centre, offering pools for swimming, relaxation.
 High standard.
 On your birthday you have free entrance.

 Unfortunately, most of the facilities have their website only in Czech but all you need to know is “Otevírací doba” – opening hours, “vstupné” – entry fee and “Kontakt” – to find the address.

 There are many various lakes in South Moravia and if you’re tired of crowded and noisy swimming pools and prefer some greenery, and you don’t mind swimming in a natural lake which is not crystal clear but still clean, there are places to choose from.
 The Regional Public Health Authority regularly monitors the quality of water in numerous natural lakes, so you can check it online to see which ones are ok to swim in.

 The most obvious place is of course the Brno Reservoir – přehrada – and we will focus on all possibilities there in more detail in just a moment.
 Now, some of the places which are located within some ½ hour drive from Brno.You can check water cleanliness here.

 Small, recently built natural lake, small pool for children, with grass and trees around; facilities, refreshments.

 A traditional „First Republic“ swimming place, with modernised facilities, children’s pool, refreshments, restaurant.